pingpongshow/RaptorQHAB/README.md

 iOS app RaptorHABMobile for iOS >17 on iPad and iPhone available in the app store - free - pending Apple approval

-Firmware for the Heltec T190 modem (FSK) available.
+Firmware for the Heltec T190 modem (FSK) available - packets over USB or BLE, supports battery

 Python GUI and headless web based groundstations are being developed and are currently being debuged - run on a Pi, Windows etc - also uses custom Heltec T190 LoRa board modem